+We review entry projects, sanctioned in previous planning cycles, to verify if they are still required.
+During the review, we also consider:

+licence requirements to release obligated capacity levels

+commitments from entry capacity

+commitments on exit for flat capacity

+commitments on flexibility

+commitments on pressures.

-Entry projects identified from previous planning cycles will be reviewed to verify whether the projects sanctioned as part of previous plans are still required.
-In doing this, Licence requirements to release obligated capacity levels, commitments from capacity sold to Shippers in entry capacity auctions and commitments on exit for flat capacity, flexibility and pressures will be taken into account.
-National Grid will also maintain a regular dialogue with Shippers, DNOs and Developers to ensure that information on the progression of their projects may also be used to inform National Grid’s investment decisions in a timely manner.
-In accordance with the UNC7, Shippers and Developers will be required to provide demonstration information8 to National Grid NTS to show that the customer project is proceeding before capacity is allocated and investment works commenced.
+We also maintain a regular dialogue with shippers, distribution network operators (DNOs) and developers to ensure that information on the progression of their projects are used to inform our investment decisions in a timely manner.
+In accordance with the UNC, shippers and developers will be required to provide demonstration information to us to show that the customer project is proceeding before capacity is allocated and investment works commenced.

-If it is found that sanctioned projects are not required as proposed through previous planning cycles (for example, due to changes in the underlying supply and demand forecasts, or as a result of new information provided to National Grid by Shippers or new information made available in the public domain) then analysis will be carried out to determine which year the projects should now be completed for.
+If it is found that sanctioned projects are not required as proposed through previous planning cycles (for example, due to changes in the underlying supply and demand forecasts, or because of new information provided to us by shippers or new information made available in the public domain) then analysis is carried out to determine in which year the projects should be completed.

-4.4 Investment Planning Analysis for Entry Capacity
+Investment planning analysis for entry capacity

-Investment planning analysis will be undertaken where a shortfall, or bottle neck, is observed in the capability of the NTS to support the required flow patterns under the supply and demand patterns tested, where alternative commercial solutions are not economic, under the terms of the Entry Capacity Release Methodology Statement (“ECR”)9.
-Each supply and demand scenario may generate a number of investment projects for consideration as the supply patterns are varied away from the FES scenario supply patterns.
+Investment planning analysis is undertaken where:

+a shortfall, or bottle neck, is observed in the capability of the NTS to support the required flow under the supply and demand patterns tested

+alternative commercial solutions are not economic, under the terms of the Entry Capacity Release Methodology Statement (ECR).

+Each supply and demand scenario may generate several investment projects for consideration if the supply patterns vary away from the FES scenario supply patterns.

-An indicative Investment Plan will be determined by considering investment projects and other options across the range of supply and demand scenarios, to develop a range of options that best meet the anticipated flow patterns of the system, whilst paying due regard to National Grid NTS’s wider obligations.
-These will include, but are not limited to, its obligations to develop the NTS in an economic and efficient manner and to maintain a safe and secure system.
-At this stage these investment projects should be only viewed as indicative and may be modified in the light of further detailed analysis and investigation.
-The
+An indicative investment plan is determined by considering investment projects and other options across the range of supply and demand scenarios.
+This is done to develop options that best meet the anticipated flow patterns of the system, whilst paying due regard to our wider NTS’s obligations.
+These obligations include, but are not limited to, to developing the NTS in an economic and efficient manner and to maintain a safe and secure system.
+At this stage these investment projects are only viewed as indicative.
+They may be modified in the light of further detailed analysis and investigation.
+These supplementary analyses may also consider routeing or siting difficulties arising from environmental, safety and wider societal impacts.

-7 UNC TPD Section B, para 3.3.4(b) & 3.3.5

-8 Typical demonstration information requirements can be found in our ‘Planning & Advanced Reservation of Capacity Agreement (PARCA), A Guide for Customers” document located on our website at: http://www2.nationalgrid.com/UK/Services/Gas-transmission-connections/Capacity-and-connections/Processes/PARCA-Framework/

-9 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/

-supplementary analysis may also consider routeing or siting difficulties arising from environmental, safety and wider societal impacts.

-The indicative Investment Plan will be updated subject to demonstration information associated with customer driven projects.
+The indicative investment plan is updated subject to demonstration information associated with customer driven projects.
 If required, the FES scenarios are adjusted accordingly.

-4.5 Analysis of Long Term System Entry Capacity Signals
+Analysis of long term system entry capacity signals